 Dawn Nickel, our 1989 respondee, creator of She Recovers, believes that “a) we’re all recovering from something, b) that how we recover is up to us, and c) that we’re stronger together.”
 Considering she got sober in the world of Atari and computers the size of small homes, I’ll give her the prize for seeing the most changes in the digital world.
 And kudos to her for adapting.
-She's spearheading She Recovers in NYC, a face-to-face, sold out event for women in recovery from anything with a digital all access pass (get yours here).
-Workit Health is a featured partner at She Recovers NYC.
-I'm immersing myself in the recovery cyber world as a member of the Official Sober Blogger Team.
+She’s spearheading She Recovers in NYC, a face-to-face, sold-out event for women in recovery from anything with a digital all-access pass.
+Workit Health was a featured partner at She Recovers NYC in 2017 and She Recovers Miami in 2022.
+I’m immersing myself in the recovery cyber world as a member of the Official Sober Blogger Team.

 One of our newer members in sobriety, Jessica Foster, started her journey to recovery in 2015 and ultimately got sober in January of 2017.
-She credits social media like Instagram (follow Jessica: @jessunwasted) to helping keep her stay on path.
+She credits social media like Instagram with helping keep her stay on path.

-Were there digital recovery resources around back then?
+Addiction Treatment Online – Were there digital recovery resources around when you entered recovery?

-What do you find to be the most supportive digital recovery space?
+What do you find to be the most supportive digital recovery spaces?

 Do you think there’s as much stigma associated with being in recovery now as there was when you first got sober?